Brick-Thrower/WHSTechNotes/journal.md

 I finished the hourofcode activity Pickcode:Click a Cookie Game
 # October 14,2025
-The link to my Canva AI prompt is: [Understanding Electronegativity](https://electronegativity2.my.canva.site/)
+The link to my Canva AI prompt is: [Understanding Electronegativity](https://electronegativity2.my.canva.site/) My program is designed to teach hoe electronegativity is affected by the number of electrons and protons in an atom.
+Canva AI under stood my intentions very well.
+The interactive electronegativity explorer part worked very well.
+If I were to improve the prompt I would add a more precisedesciption on how long the test would be.
+Being good at prompt engineering could valuiable in future jobs as it could make jobs easier.